fantomx11/2026-worldbuild/_posts/2026-01-31-january-recap.md

 ---
-title: "January Recoap"
+title: "January Recap"
 categories:
  - Recap
 ---

 So, this will be a bit longer.
 The setting has changed quite a bit from how it started.
-So I thought I would reconcile all the entries and produce a single, consistent article detailing what I have so far.
+So I thought I would recap the most important aspects of the city that I developed this month.

 ## The City of Hawjio